ProductionRP/Feature-Requests/README.md

 ## When will my feature request be reviewed?

-Although the development team try their best to answer each and every request in a timely manner, we don't provide an implementation timeline for new feature requests at this time.
+Although the development team try their best to answer each and every request in a timely manner, we don't provide an implementation timeline for new feature requests at present.